RobinTheSprite/vacations/cheese-and-wine/Overview.md

 ### High Level Summary

-Since both Copenhagen and Paris were both polled as popular destinations for our family, we will begin by spending a few days in both, flying from one to the other.
-After that, we will travel to Bruges, where the bike touring group will split off of the main group and begin their ride.
-We will travel North toward Amsterdam, each on our respective mode of transport, visiting cities along the way.
+We will begin by spending a few days in Paris and Copenhagen, flying from one to the other.
+After that, we will travel to Bruges, where we will pick up our bikes and begin our ride.
+We will travel North toward Amsterdam, visiting cities along the way.
+After Amsterdam, we will split into smaller groups and go our separate ways, according to interest.

-We will arrange meetups in the most important destinations, but for the most part the two groups will travel at their own paces.
-Hopefully this will create some variety in the experience and make for some fun storytelling whenever we meet up.

-Since everyone has a different amount of free time as well, we will also try to arrange arrival and departure destinations as needed to give everyone a shot at coming on the trip with us.

 #### The Route on Google Maps